juntingcai/PocketRealtor/server/document/Group.md

 ### Update group

 The group owner can update the group information.
-groupId is neccessary,
+groupId is neccessary;
 name and description are optional here, but must provide at least one of them.

 ```
 POST: localhost:3000/tenant/group/update